-Usted habla español?
+¿Hablas Español?
+Do you speak Spanish?
 Teach your kids these simple phrases to get them started learning a new language.
-Spanish is fairly easy to learn, fun to speak, and adds to the skill set of your young global citizen.
+Spanish is fairly easy to learn, fun to speak and adds to the skill set of your young global citizen.

 Speak Like Cervantes

 Everyday Spanish for kids is useful in a nation where more than 37 million people claim Spanish as a first language.
-Spanish is the second most-spoken language in the U.S. and Hispanics are the fastest-growing U.S. demographic.
+Spanish is the second most-spoken language in the U.S. and Hispanic people are one of the fastest-growing U.S. demographics.
 Teach your kids some language basics by using things like beginning Spanish worksheets and this article on easy Spanish words and phrases for kids.

-Keep it short and sweet for good retention and polite, practical conversation.
+Keep it short and sweet for good retention and polite, practical conversation with kids.
 Teach related phrases in groups that are simpler to remember than random remarks.
 Once a phrase or two is mastered, make it your default for an activity like having supper or tucking el angelito (elle ang/hay/LEE/toh), the little angel, in at night.
-Add these fast phrases to your family conversations:
+Add these fast phrases to your family or classroom conversations:

 - Por favor…de nada.
 (POR fah/VOR…day NAH/da) Please…thank you.

 - Dime otra vez.
-(DEE/may OH/trah VAYZ) Tell me again.
+(DEE/may OH/trah VASE) Tell me again.

 - ¿Tienes hambre? (tee/EN/ez AHM/bray) Are you hungry?